vbi-academy/rust-developer-vietnam/rust-challenges/06-connect-blockchain/README.md

-﻿# ConnectSuiWithRust
+# Interact with blockchain using Rust SDK

+Connect blockchain
+Call blockchain (Transaction and Query)
-- This is a sample repo showing how to interact with functionality on the Sui Blockchain using the Rust programming language
+This is a sample folder showing how to interact with functionality on the specific Blockchain using the Rust SDK

-- We will expand this repo further if we receive funding for maintenance
-- Please support this repo's solution [here](https://github.com/MystenLabs/sui/issues/17949)
+# Blockchain

+EVM
+Polkadot
+Sui
+Aptos
+Near
+Cosmos